 - a.
 Change DHSP (Recipient/Part A Grantee) as non-voting member; does not count towards quorum (full Commission and DHSP staff assigned to standing Committees). - b.
-50 voting members
+32 voting members, focusing on the required seats under the Ryan White Care Act.

-Term of Office (Commissioners and Alternates):
+Term of Office (Commissioners and Alternates) :

 - a.
-2-year staggered terms - b.
+2-year staggered terms. - b.
 Members are limited to three consecutive terms and are eligible to reapply following a one-year break in service.